 - Stacie Page, physical therapist and recreational runner

-Our Diagnostic and Therapeutic Technology
+Our Diagnostic and Therapeutic Technology (Slideshow)

 You run with more than just your legs — you use your entire body.
 That’s why tracking down the cause of the pain isn’t simple.
 With access to state-of the-art video and force-plate technology, as well as anti-gravity treadmill gait training, we can capture and analyze complex movement patterns.
 This data helps us guide your treatment and prevent recurrence of symptoms as you return to your sport.